Gas vs Electric Golf Carts: Which Is Right for Your Lifestyle?

 Your choice between gas and electric golf carts shapes your ownership experience for years.
 Take the time to evaluate your real use case, consider your local climate, think about your maintenance preferences, and factor in long-term operating costs.

-Visit McCoy Custom Carts in Kansas City or Wichita to explore both gas and electric options from quality brands like Madjax and Denago.
-Talk with Bryan and the team about how you plan to use your cart.
-Test drive different models to experience the performance differences personally.
+Visit McCoy Custom Carts in Olathe, Wichita, or Springdale to explore electric golf cart options from quality brands like Madjax and Denago, along with pre-owned golf cart models in both power types.
+Talk with Bryan and the team about how you plan to use your golf cart.
+Test drive different golf cart models to experience the performance differences personally.